pm6422/luix-passport2/luix-passport-server/frontend/README.md

 - table page no url query param
 - Breadcrumbs
 - role and permissions view
-- avatar uploader
+- user locale
 - last sign in at
-- user locale
 - show error details
 - 401 vs 403 code of axios